Optimized Estate Plan for Doctors

 The first, paper assets, focuses on retirement and brokerage accounts.
 Secondly, real assets (owning a business and real estate) require professional guidance with titling, incorporation, and other protection issues.

-Finally, the entrepreneur who builds businesses also seek professional assistance.
+Finally, the entrepreneur who builds businesses also seeks professional assistance.

 Protecting your assets depends on the chosen path.

-For all three paths, the high-income earner should consider tax-deferred retirement accounts as a primary savings vehicle.
+The high-income earner should consider tax-deferred retirement accounts as a primary savings vehicle for all three paths.

 Let’s transition now to estate and legacy issues.